-FINDING OUT CANDIDATES' NAMES IN AN ELECTION
+FINDING OUT CANDIDATES' NAMES IN A BY-ELECTION

-In an election, each elector is responsible for finding out the names of the candidates who are running in his electoral district.
+In a by-election, each elector is responsible for finding out the names of the candidates who are running in his electoral district.
 You may give out only the names and political affiliations of candidates whose nomination papers have been received and accepted by your RO (confirmed candidates) to local electors in your electoral district.

 Before the deadline for the confirmation of nominations, the names of confirmed candidates will be available from your RO as candidates file their nomination papers.
 A list of confirmed candidates is also available on the EC Web site at www.elections.ca.
-You must advise the elector that, prior to the 19th day before election day, the EC Web site will contain only a partial list of confirmed candidates.
-Shortly after the 19th day before election day, the list of confirmed candidates running in all electoral districts will be available in every RO office in Canada, from EC in Ottawa and on the EC Web site.
+You must advise the elector that, prior to the 19th day before election day, the EC Web site will contain only a partial list of confirmed candidates for each electoral district where a by-election is being held.
+Shortly after the 19th day before election day, the complete list of confirmed candidates running in each electoral district where a by-election is being held will be available in those local EC offices, from EC in Ottawa and on the EC Web site.